iiisrobotics/bulldog_ws/INSTALLATION.md

     Note: we use **melodic-devel** branch here.
 And compile it from scratch.

-9.  robotiq
+10. robotiq

-    redirect into bulldog worspace.
+    redirect into bulldog workspace.

         cd <path-to-workspace>